Skip to main content

 The hostname is the hostname of your IDaaS account and the schema is https.
 For example, if your IDaaS account is entrust.us.trustedauth.com, then the hostname is https://entrust.us.trustedauth.com.

-In order the make the calls to the API, you need to initialize the Administration API client using the applicationId and sharedSecret you copied in step 7 above.
+To call the API, initialize the Administration API client using the applicationId and sharedSecret you copied when you created the application.

 import com.entrustdatacard.intellitrust.admin.ApiClient;